 Master of Arts in English

-- Students must demonstrate reading proficiency in a foreign language by passing the departmental language examination.
-(This requirement is waived for students who have, within five years of achieving
+Students must demonstrate reading proficiency in a foreign language by passing the departmental language examination.
+(This requirement is waived for students who have earned 2 semesters/3 quarters credit in an acceptable foreign language course.
+It is also waived for students whose first language is not English.)

-- MA students have the opportunity to apply for teaching associate positions in the English Department.
+M.A. students have the opportunity to apply for teaching associate and graduate assistant positions in the English Department.
 Teaching Associates are limited to taking two courses (6 semester-units) while teaching one or two sections of lower-division General Education courses, usually Freshman Composition.
 Teaching Associates receive, in addition to a modest salary, a 6-unit fee waiver.

 Ten Reasons to Apply